misakey/backend/docs/content/concepts/authorization-and-authentication.md

 To generate a token for a user, **only the authorization code flow using a confidential client** is possible.

-The exchange of the code against the final tokens need [client authentication][], the `private_key_jwt` method only can be used.
+The exchange of the code against the final tokens needs [client authentication][], the `private_key_jwt` method only can be used.

 ### 3.2.
 Token